bmoscon/cryptostore/docs/overview.md

 ## High Level Overview

 Cryptostore utilizes the supports backends of cryptofeed to store data from exchanges in various databases and other services.
-The following are supported data stores / destinations:
+The following are supported data stores / destinations allong with the flag that should be used in the BACKEND environment variable:

+* Redis Sorted Sets (ZSET) - `REDIS`
-* Redis
+* Redis Streams - `REDISSTREAM`
-* MongoDB
+* MongoDB - `MONGO`

 Cryptostore runs in a docker container, and expects configuration to be provided to it via environment variables.
 The env vars it expects (not all are requires for all configurations) are: